There are now 3 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) theory components of the unit are assessed by mid-semester tests and an end-of-semester examination; (2) continuous assessment of engagement with learning materials and activities using online quizzes, e-portfolio and reports; and (3) laboratory component assessed using laboratory reports and a laboratory test; and (3) calculations sessions are examined in a calculations test.
+Indicative assessments in this unit are as follows: (1) end-of-semester examination; (2) continuous assessment of engagement with learning materials and activities using online quizzes, e-portfolio and reports; and (3) laboratory component assessed using laboratory reports and laboratory skills test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)